United States chemical weapons program: World War II

 Chemical weapons were not used by the U.S. or the other Allies during World War II; however, quantities of such weapons were deployed to Europe for use in case Germany initiated chemical warfare.
 At least one accident occurred: On the night of December 2, 1943, German Junkers Ju 88 bombers attacked the port of Bari in Southern Italy, sinking several American ships – among them John Harvey, which was carrying mustard gas.
 The presence of the gas was highly classified, and authorities ashore had no knowledge of it – which increased the number of fatalities, since physicians, who had no idea that they were dealing with the effects of mustard gas, prescribed treatment not consistent with those suffering from exposure and immersion.
 According to the U.S. military account, "Sixty-nine deaths were attributed in whole or in part to the mustard gas, most of them American merchant seamen" out of 628 mustard gas military casualties.
 Civilian casualties were not recorded.
 The whole affair was kept secret at the time and for many years after the war.

 Large quantities of chemical weapons were also deployed to India, from where they could have been delivered to Japan by B-29 bombers.
 At the end of the war, over 50,000 mustard gas bombs, 10,000 phosgene bombs and other chemical munitions were dumped into deep water in the Bay of Bengal.

+The US military conducted experiments with chemical weapons like lewisite and mustard gas on Japanese American, Puerto Rican and African Americans in the US military in World War II to see how non-white races would react to being mustard gassed, with Rollin Edwards describing it as "It felt like you were on fire, Guys started screaming and hollering and trying to break out.
+And then some of the guys fainted.
+And finally they opened the door and let us out, and the guys were just, they were in bad shape." and "It took all the skin off your hands.
+Your hands just rotted".
+White soldiers were used as "normal" control group.

+Operation Downfall

+Operation Downfall was the unrealized Allied plan for a mid-1945 invasion of the main Japanese islands of Kyushu and Honshu.
+The U.S. military considered the use of chemical weapons by themselves and Japanese forces.